Loan Repayment

 Know What You Owe

-To see how much you have borrowed in federal student loan funding, visit the National Student Loan Data System for your loan borrowing history and grant usage.
-The website will also provide specific details on the loan such as: the fixed interest rate, repayment status of the loan and contact information for the Loan Servicer assigned to the individual loan record.
+To see how much you have borrowed in federal student loan funding, visit Federal Student Aid and log into your studentaid.gov account using your FSA ID (username and password) for your loan borrowing history and grant usage.
+The website will also provide specific details on the loan such as: the fixed interest rate, repayment status of the loan, and contact information for the Loan Servicer assigned to the individual loan record.

 Having Trouble with Your Payments?